catinprogress/SOFT3202/A1/URS.md

   - The tool must support an export option to generate downloadable reports in JSON format.
 * **Main Flow**:
   - The IA logs in to tool using their GitHub Credentials
-  - The IA selects a Github organization by entering a URL along with an export request.
+  - The IA selects a Github organization by entering a URL and an export request.
   - The tool fetches and processes contributor data.
   - The tool formats processed data into JSON format.
   - The tool generates a JSON file of the contributor rankings calculated based on predefined metrics.